Holtville High School

-Holtville High School in Elmore County, Alabama serves grades 9-12 and is part of the Elmore County School System.
+Holtville High School in Elmore County, Alabama serves grades 9-12 and is part of the Elmore County Public School System.
 As of 2008, the schools student body consisted of over 450 enrolled students and 40 staff members.
 The school offers 72 courses that include AP and dual enrollment college classes.

 Campus

 The campus houses nineteen classrooms, two science labs, a yearbook staff office, four teacher lounges, an agricultural green house and shop, three computer labs, a library with stage, a home economics center with three full kitchens, a band building, and a cafeteria.
 The athletic facilities include two gymnasiums with two basketball courts, one volleyball court, and a weight room.
 The athletic facilities also offers three tennis courts, a football and soccer field (Boykin Field), football field house, cheerleading building, practice field, baseball stadium, and softball stadium.
 During the summer of 2012, the school underwent construction to remodel the guidance office, main office, and convert the old cafeteria into a state-of-the-art science lab, as well as several exterior improvements.